GuestMeNot/Creative-Thoughts/README.md

 - [URL Signing](UrlSigning.md) guarantees that only authorized users can update data fields and enables disables or hides buttons for which the user does not have Authorization.

+- [Primary Key Encryption](PrimaryKeyEncryption.md) ensures that Rest Get requests for a single data item do not reveal the key strategy to attackers.
+Suppose PKs are sequential.
+  An attacker can guess the next several numbers in a sequence to gain access to data they would normally not be allowed to see.
+Signed PKs can be used to link data from one location to another.
+For example, suppose we want to assign a State to an Address.
+  We need only

 Improving User Experiences:

 - [Opinionated Data Field Lifecycle States](OpinionatedDataFieldLifecycle.md) visually informs uses of